 - New stuffed animals.
 We didn’t actually need to buy new stuffed animals, but we reintroduced them as if they were new.
 One thing that happens with most co-sleepers is they never really get attached to their stuffed animals – because they’re attached to you!
 So we started putting his favorite stuffed animals in bed with him and voila!
 It was another exciting element to sleeping in the new big boy bed.

 Start with Nap Times

 Every transition I’ve ever had to do has always been easiest when I started with nap times.
+Transitioning a co-sleeping toddler is no exception.
 They’re so much more tired that they fall asleep way easier (and quicker) and I was always less likely to be tired on my own.
-This was no different.
 I started with nap times and before long, he was comfortable in his new bedroom, which made nighttime transitions much easier.